chivurr/chivurrBlog/_posts/2025-10-24-beginning.md

 I don't know how long this will last, how many posts I will make.
 But isn't that ultimately true of every other endeavor in my life?
 One day I will stop streaming.
 Someday I will play my last game of volleyball, finish DMing my last D&D campaign.

-But least for now, I see purpose in this site, in this blog.
+But for now, I see purpose in this site, in this blog.

-So least for now, I will write.
+So for now, I will write.